Nikita-Ma/Nikita-Ma/README.md

 ![]()
 # About me 🌠

 I'm 18 years old, I live in web development.
-I like to solve problems related to applications.
+I like solving problems related to applications.

 I do not stop developing! below you can see my skills and stats. 👩‍🏫